 If you think the vapor is harsh, try loading less and/or turning the temperature down.
 The vapor can also get harsh if it sits in the bag for around five minutes, so don’t fill it with more vapor than you’ll use.
 Resist the urge to always fill a bag unless you are going to consume it fairly soon - there’s nothing wrong with a partial bag, if you just want one or two hits.

-Cleaning the Volcano is easy and infrequent, depending on how much use it gets, and all you need is a glass of isopropyl alcohol and the instructions how with the vape.
+Cleaning the Volcano is easy and infrequent, depending on how much use it gets, and all you need is a glass of isopropyl alcohol and the instructions.
 The screens in the filling chamber will need the most attention, and can go for longer between cleanings if you brush out the chamber after each use, instead of letting it sit full until the next use.
 Deeper cleanings involve soaking the filling chamber parts in isopropyl alcohol, and either changing out the bag or swapping it for a new one.
 This vaporizer is fairly low maintenance compared to others.

 Who is the Volcano for?